Improve Your Community

 - Best Practices to Bring New Life to Your Neighborhood Association (PDF)

 - Community Information - Information about county demographic, residential, economic and business trends

-- Community Revitalization Toolkit - Create and maintain successful community organizations
+- Community Revitalization Toolkit (PDF) - Create and maintain successful community organizations

 - Crime Prevention - Neighborhood and business watch programs; crime prevention education

 - Home Modernization Guide - Bring new life to your older home